Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 In WordPress, use heading H3 for subheads to separate chunks of text within your articles.
 If you need to use other levels below H3, then use H4 and H5.

 Do not use puns in subheads.
 Subheads are designed to “tell the story” of your article for those readers who are just scanning.
 Be direct.

 Use this instead of “housebreaking.”
 It’s always hyphenated.

 - Links: petful.com (omit https://, www. and unnecessary slashes from the visible text)

 No big blocks of italics.
 We use italics for emphasis sometimes of 1–3 words.
 (Example: That is not what I was thinking.)
 When we want to emphasize a whole sentence because it is an important fact for readers to know, make it bold.

-Use only when we’re talking about police dogs, not as a generic nickname for “canine.”
+Use only when we’re talking about police dogs, never as a generic nickname for “canine.”
 There is a hyphen in “K-9.”

 lists (bullets or numbered lists)

 We love them.
 Please use at least one wherever it makes sense in your article.

 - In a list of items, capitalize the first word of each item.